 Day 9.
 Lake Bunyonyi to Kampala Highlights.
 Kampala, Uganda.Leaving Lake Bunyonyi behind, our journey takes us back across the Equator today and back into Kampala where we will hopefully get the chance to sample some of the local cuisine and nightlife

 Day 10.
-Kampala to JinjaOnwards from the hustle and bustle of Kampala to the shore of Africa's largest Lake, Lake Victoria and our camp on the banks of the mighty River Nile.
+Kampala to JinjaOnwards from the hustle and bustle of Kampala to the shore of Africa's largest lake - Lake Victoria.
+Our camp is located on the banks of the mighty River Nile with fantastic views out over the water.
+Relax in the pool with a cool drink, head out to explore the local villages or seek adventure river rafting the grade 5 rapids!

 Day 11-12.
 Jinja Highlights.
 Jinja, Uganda.We have two days in Jinja to enjoy a variety of different optional activities.
-Here you can shoot the rapids on the Nile, Bungee Jump, Quad Bike or Mountain bike through the local villages or have a day helping out at a volunteer project at a local school.
+Here you can white water raft the rapids on the Nile, Quad Bike or Mountain bike through the local villages or have a day helping out at a volunteer project at a local school.
 Simply do as much or as little as you would like.

 Day 13.
 Jinja to Eldoret, KenyaLeaving Uganda, the 'Pearl of Africa', behind and re-entering Kenya we retrace our steps back to our camp in Eldoret.